Can I get a heck yes for casserole season?! This chicken fajita casserole is one of my absolute favorites!

 - shredded cheddar cheese

-How to make healthy chicken fajita casserole
+How to make chicken fajita casserole

-Can you use already cooked rice?
+Can you use already-cooked rice?

-Yes, to save some time, using already cooked rice will work the same, but you will not need the broth.
+Yes, to save some time, using cooked rice will work the same, but you will not need the broth.
 Simply add all the ingredients except the rice and mix well.
 Cover and bake for 25-30 minutes to help absorb some of the liquid from the canned tomatoes.
 Add cooked rice, mix well, and bake for another 5-10 more minutes uncovered, or until liquid is absorbed.
 Then add the cheese and bake until melted.

 Can you use cauliflower rice instead of rice to make it low-carb?

 To make this lower in carbs, you can swap out the rice for cauliflower rice.
 To use cauliflower rice, simply add all the ingredients except the rice and mix well.
 Cover and bake for 25-30 minutes to help absorb some of the liquid from the canned tomatoes.
-Add cooked rice, mix well, and bake for another 5-10 more minutes uncovered, or until liquid is absorbed.
+Add cauliflower rice, mix well, and bake for another 5-10 more minutes uncovered, or until liquid is absorbed.
 Then add the cheese and bake until melted.

 Is fajita seasoning the same as taco seasoning?